john-/ham2mon/README.md

 If the number of voice transmissions is less than the number of data/skip transmissions, then the priority flag will be removed for that frequency.
 This will override any priorities assigned in the [priority file](#priority-handling).

-Auto priority currently requires audio classification so `--voice` will automatically be enabled if this option is selected.
-Therefore, `--model` must also be specified when using auto priority.
+Auto priority evaluates channel activity over time to automatically promote active voice frequencies.

 ## Logging
 Application logging events can be configured using the `--log-level` and `--log-dest` options.
 By default, logging is disabled (`--log-dest=none`).
 If enabled with `--log-dest=file`, logs are written to `ham2mon.log` (or a custom path specified with `--log-file`).